-- ❖ You can now use the Edible interface to specify whether an object is edible. - ❖ This is accomplished by letting the class implement this interface using the implements keyword. - For example, the classes Chicken and Fruit implement the Edible interface.
+You can now use the Edible interface to specify whether an object is edible.
+This is accomplished by letting the class for the object implement this interface using the implements keyword.
+For example, the classes Chicken and Fruit implement the Edible interface (See TestEdible).